craighillelson/aws-club/README.md

 Create a VPC using the VPC and more feature

 # Challenge 7
-1. Create an auto-scaling group with at least two instances a launch template
+1. Create an auto-scaling group with at least two instances using a launch template
 1. Delete one of the instaces in the group
 1. See if it is replaced